TeamSOBITS/box_entry_gate_detection/README_en.md

  * /tf [tf2_msgs/TFMessage]
  * /tf_static [tf2_msgs/TFMessage]

-## Caution
+> [!WARNING]
-- Modify the value of sub_point_topic_name in the launch file according to the RGB-D camera you are using.
+> Modify the value of sub_point_topic_name in the launch file according to the RGB-D camera you are using.
 ```bash
 <param name="sub_point_topic_name" type="str" value="/hsrb/head_rgbd_sensor/depth/points"/>
 ```

-## License
-- The source code of this website is licensed under the BSD License, and the details can be found in the [LICENSE](https://github.com/TeamSOBITS/box_entry_gate_detection/blob/noetic-devel/LICENSE) file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>